Shardul23197/B_657_Computer_Vision_Assignment_2_Image_Clustering/README.md

 ## Problem Definition
-In this problem, we had to find matches between the pairs of images given and use a clustering algorithm to cluster the images that have the most matches among themselves.
+In this problem, we had to find matches between the pairs of images given and use a clustering algorithm to cluster the images that have the most matches among themselves and to find the accuracy of the clustering algorithm.

 ## Function Definition
 For this part, we have written a function:image_matching_and_clustering() which takes 3 arguments: